NEwa-05/demo-api/README.md

     traefik.ingress.kubernetes.io/router.tls: "false"
 ```

-But it doesn't work, after some test I checked capabilities from the IngressRoute resources and find out I could declare to use Pathtrough TLS after creating the resources, when I try to connect to foobar-api it answer me with the certificate I've created.
+But it doesn't work, the certificate is still the Traefik one, after some test I checked capabilities from the IngressRoute resources and find out I could declare to use Pathtrough TLS after creating the resources, when I try to connect to foobar-api it answer me with the certificate I've created.

-Jobs done for the IngressRoute, will keep it.
+Jobs done for the IngressRoute with ingress, will keep it.

 ## Load Balancing